-Guidance Tag
+The Guidance Tag

 - who the content is for,

-- what information must be preserved,
+- what must be added, updated, or preserved,

 For a broader introduction, see Guided File Processing.